Silentsoul04/Python-Notes-1/7_loops.md

-# Loops and Iterations
+Loops and Iterations:

-- syntax:
+For and while

+for i in range():

-> for var in list:
+for i in 'abc':

-- break:
->breaks out of the loop
+'break' statement will exit the innermost loop

-- continue:
->skips to the next iteration
+'continue' will skip the following statements and moves to the next iteration

-- for
-- while